Learning and Development

 Talent and Organizational Development is a professional development resource for all GW employees.
 TOD focuses on team and individual development; just-in-time learning and performance support; facilitating learning among employees; and executive and management development.
 TOD supports leadership at all levels, connects staff to university training offerings, and provides self-guided learning opportunities, including opportunities and tools to help employees learn on the job.

-Staff members are encouraged to explore and utilize tuition remission, where applicable and allowable, for GW’s credit and non-credit programs, certificate programs as well as degree programs. [email protected] - Learning is another learning portal that is available to university staff members interested increasing or honing skills.
+Staff members are encouraged to explore and utilize tuition remission, where applicable and allowable, for GW’s credit and non-credit programs, certificate programs as well as degree programs.
+Talent@GW - Learning is another learning portal that is available to university staff members interested increasing or honing skills.

 Staff members should work actively with managers to identify resources, plan a skill-building or career development program, and coordinate class attendance at times that do not conflict with the operational schedule of the work unit.